 My name is Taylor Young.
 I have been passionate about art and illustration for as long as I can remember.
 That inclination then incorporated design and graphic design.
 From there I discovered photography, starting with 35mm film and then working with Digital Single-Lens Reflex (DSLR) cameras.
 Completing the very intense training program provided by The New York Institute of Photography, I began to really hone my photographic skills.
 Upon graduation from university in 2004 I began working in a corporate environment, primarily in the marketing arena.

 Though I did receive accolades for my work, there was, for me, something missing.
-That something was my photographic art.
+That something was photography.
 While I was generally able to incorporate that creative aspect into marketing campaigns I created for companies, it was when I was behind the lens that I found total enjoyment, and fulfillment, in my work.
-Thus, I decided to take the plunge and dedicate myself full-time to photographic art.
+Thus, I decided to take the plunge and dedicate myself full-time to my photography as a professional.

 New York Institute of Photography – Graduated in 2002

 All levels of photographic classes provided by West Chester University in Pennsylvania – Graduated in 2004